dm4rnde/tutlearnnodejspart3fe/README.md

-*PRECONDITION: MongoDB has been installed and new db (that web app is going to use) has been prepared -- try going through monodb_setup_users.txt to set up users (install and prepare of db with longer description is at https://dm4rnde.com/mongodb-setup).*
+*PRECONDITION: MongoDB has been installed and new db (that web app is going to use) has been prepared -- try going through monodb_setup_users.txt to set up users (longer description on MongoDB install and users setup is described in https://dm4rnde.com/mongodb-setup).*

 - Clone current project